My most amazing days on the water as a whale guide with Sea Trips Reykjavik – by Lucky Byfleet

-As a whale guide the best and yet hardest question I am ever asked is what is the coolest thing that you have ever seen in your time , because out on the water so many awesome things happen.
-Something for me that might we super exciting might not be as exciting for someone else.
+As a whale guide, the best and yet hardest question I am ever asked is, “what is the coolest thing that you have ever seen?” because out on the water so many awesome things happen.
+Also, I am a massive nerd about all things ocean; meaning something that might be super exciting for me might not be as exciting for someone else.

-Like having a humpback whale do a poo next to the yacht!
+For example, having a humpback whale do a poo next to the yacht!
 I was delighted, I had never seen it before, and I know how important whale poo is for the ocean environment.
-Of course I try to convey my delight to the passengers, but they are simply thrilled to see a humpback so close, and aren’t really sure why their guide is so delighted with it making the clear water a little…muddy.
+Of course, I tried to convey my delight to the passengers, but they were simply thrilled to see a humpback so close and weren’t really sure why their guide is so delighted with it making the clear water a little…muddy.

-The funny thing was the day before I had made a new friend, we immediately clicked, and of course I told them I was a whale guide, and so they asked me whether I had ever seen a blue whale – I answered no, they were only seen 30miles out, I can’t remember even hearing of one in the bay itself.
-He also asked me if I had looked a whale in the eye – again I answered no, dolphins will frequently make eye contact, but baleen whales seem to be rather more interesting in their food.
-The conversation moved on, but the relevance of these two questions will be apparent shortly.
+The funny thing was the day before I had made a new friend, we immediately clicked, and of course, I told them I was a whale guide, and so they asked me whether I had ever seen a blue whale – I answered no, they were only seen 30miles out, I can’t remember even hearing of one in the bay itself.
+They also asked me if I had looked a whale in the eye – again I answered no, dolphins will frequently make eye contact, but baleen whales seem to be rather more interested in their food.
+The conversation moved on, but the next day was rendered even more unbelievable by that conversation.

-There were very few customers on the boat that day, and we had a lovely time, seeing porpoises at first and then later we saw minkes too.
+There were very few customers on the boat on Independence Day, there was a parade through the city that many people chose to attend.
+It was a friendly group who came with us and we had a lovely time, seeing porpoises at first and then later we saw minke whales too.
 Then we saw a big blow in the distance.
 Normally upon seeing a blow I can make a pretty good guess as to the type of whale, in these waters we see a lot of minkes and humpbacks and their blows – the cloud of steam when they exhale are as different to the eyes of a trained guide, as a cow and a horse are to you!

-But the blow up ahead was massive, a column straight up, all I could do was direct people’s gaze to it and keep watching in the hope of seeing a dorsal fin, or tail flukes, some pointer that would allow me to identify what it was.
-The thought of blue whale was creeping into my head but I dare say it, in case it might jinx it somehow.
+But the blow-up ahead was massive, a column straight up, all I could do was direct people’s gaze to it and keep watching in the hope of seeing a dorsal fin, or tail flukes, some pointer that would allow me to 100% identify what it was.
+The thought of a blue whale was creeping into my head but I daren’t say it, in case it might jinx it somehow.
 But knowing these waters, and the size and shape of the blow I knew we weren’t looking even at a big humpback, it had to be a fin whale at least.

-Then we saw it turn over, with it’s pectoral fins out of the water above it.
+Then as we watched it, we saw it turn over, rolling onto its back with its pectoral fins out of the water above it.
 Humpback whales have proportionally huge pectoral fins, a third of their body length, and we see them a lot, they love to fin slap!
-In Icelandic waters our humpbacks tend to have white pectoral fins, and all humpback finds have lumps and bumps on them.
+In Icelandic waters, our humpbacks tend to have white pectoral fins, and all humpback finds have lumps and bumps on them.
 The fins I saw above the water were the same size as a humpback’s but totally smooth.
 Blue whales have the same size fins, but they are in proportion to their ginormous size.
 It was definitely a blue.

-I was a little worried about the number of boats already in close proximity to it but it was evidently totally calm, investigating the nearest red boat, not stressed.
+I was a little worried about the number of boats already in close proximity to it but the whale was clearly totally calm, investigated a red boat.
 Suddenly we realised there wasn’t one blue whale but two!
 And they were starting to turn towards us!
-With almost every other whale you see the blow and the dorsal fin almost simultaneously, but these beauties were so big that we’d see the blow, and then metres behind that was an adorable little dorsal fin.
+With almost every other whale you see the blow and the dorsal fin almost simultaneously, but these beauties were so big that we’d see the blow, and then along way behind that was an adorable little dorsal fin.
 It almost looked like a lone dolphin was following from a distance, but it was just my brain unable to appreciate quite how big the whale was.

 Four little tear drops ran down my cheek I was so excited and blown away by the majesty of this creature.
 The funny thing is that as a whale guide the customers sometimes don’t realise how magical what they are experiencing is!
 Because seeing a minke is incredible, or a humpback is incredible, so I had the feel that a couple of them thought I was loopy to be so excited about this whale.

-However a wonderful couple came up to me, and a family member of the lady had passed away and always wanted to come to Iceland to see the whales, so she really felt like it was a message from her departed mum.
-Other’s came up to me and told me how much it meant to them, they totally got how blown away I was!
-For me, if I ever wanted a sign from the gods that they approved of my new friendship -remember someone asking about blue whales, and whales looking me in the eye – here was a blue whale looking me in the eye.
+However a wonderful couple came up to me afterwards, a family member of theirs had passed away recently and always wanted to come to Iceland to see the whales, so they really felt like it was a message from their departed mum.
+Others came up to me and told me how much it meant to them, they totally got how blown away I was!
+For me, if I ever wanted a sign from the gods that they approved of my new friendship – the person I had befriended the day before – here it was.
+They’d asked about blue whales and whale eye contact and the very next day a blue whale looking me in the eye.
 It was definitely a thumbs up for the friendship!

 For more information on how we search for whales and dolphins, and learn how to be a pro- whale guide yourself have a look at our whale guide here.